4 Start keosd and nodeos

 utility.
 Enter the directory where docker-compose.yml

-is located, and execute the services load command:$ sudo docker-compose up -d
+is located, and execute the services load command:

 To see text of log files, you can use the following commands: